Shapphiraa/funko-app/staff/aida-martin/fullstack/project/doc/README.md

 - Manage your collection list
 - Manage your whislist
 - View sales posts in 'trade' section (search, filter, order)
-- Contact the seller through the chat if you wish
+- Contact the seller through the chat if you wish??
 - Manage your sales posts (CRUD)

 ### UI design